Vulcan rocket's space debut will be crucial for Boeing-Lockheed venture as sale talks loom

 New ownership could allow ULA to innovate beyond the launch sector in ways its corporate parents were unwilling to allow, former ULA chief scientist Sowers said.

 "The charter of the company was fixed, and it was very limiting," he said.
 "They're always competing and they couldn't agree on anything.
 We were not allowed to innovate."
-(Reporting by Joey Roulette, editing by Ben Klayman and Rosalba O'Brien)
+(Reporting by Joey Roulette; editing by Ben Klayman, Rosalba O'Brien and Leslie Adler)